szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 </summary>

-### Make Glyph of Warding do damage on a failed save and extend damage up to level 20 (100)
+### Make Glyph of Warding do damage on a failed save and extend damage up to level 20 (100) (IWDEE BGEE BG2EE EET)

 Most damaging spells that can be completely avoided are a waste of a spell slot.
 Thus, it will always cause half damage.
 Additionally, it extends the headers up to level 20, such that the damage grows up to 20d4 instead of 18d4.

-### Make Flame Blade be more effective vs. undead, and last for as long as it does in IWDEE (101)
+### Make Flame Blade be more effective vs. undead, and last for as long as it does in IWDEE (101) (IWDEE BGEE BG2EE EET)

 This makes the sword behave as +2 vs. undead.
 For technical reasons, this will make the weapon no longer considered non-magical.
-Finally, it doubles the duration of the spell.
+Finally, it doubles the duration of the spell in BG.
+Additionally, it doubles the fire damage it inflicts in IWDEE version.

-### Make Bless and Curse last longer and increase the casting speed from 6 to 3 (110)
+### Make Bless and Curse last longer and increase the casting speed from 6 to 3 (110) (IWDEE BGEE BG2EE EET)

 It's not worth it to cast it due to the short duration and the long casting.
 To improve this, both last 6 rounds plus one extra round every two rounds and faster casting speed.

-### Standardize Hold Person's saving throw penalties (130)
+### Standardize Hold Person's saving throw penalties (130) (IWDEE BGEE BG2EE EET)

 This component equalizes the saving throw penalty in the cleric version of Hold Person so it has the same as the wizard one, which is -1.

-### Make Holy Power grant a THAC0 of 0 at max level and APR at the appropriate levels (190)
+### Make Holy Power grant a THAC0 of 0 at max level and APR at the appropriate levels (190) (IWDEE BGEE BG2EE EET)

-Makes this spell achieve a THAC0 of 0 at max level, since the description clearly states "fighter of the same level."
+Makes this spell achieve a THAC0 of 0 at max level (BG only), since the description clearly states "fighter of the same level."
 It further tightens the gap between the cleric and the fighter they want to emulate, getting 1/2 APR at levels 7 and 13.
 This APR does not stack with the one provided by Tenser's transformation (component 441).
 By default, non-fighter classes are the only ones getting the extra APR.
 This can be disabled in the configuration file.

-### Make Cloak of Fear work as a temporary aura of fear (230)
+### Make Cloak of Fear work as a temporary aura of fear (230) (BGEE BG2EE EET)

 For the most part, I don't think this spell is worth memorizing.
 Now instead of being a one-off horror effect, it creates an "aura" that triggers once per round for 3 rounds, with the same specifications as the original spell.